 PURPOSE: This rule provides for the penalty for violation of any of the provisions of these rules.
-This rule corresponds with Part II, Section 16 of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-2009 Recommendations of the United States Public Health Service/Food and Drug Administration (PMO).
+This rule corresponds with Section 16 of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration.